CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Partially order preserving permutations and order improving transpositions

 \lf Following Observation \ref{tuplemob}, the permutation of this lemma is somewhat the permutation we want in Lemma \ref{pi_flem}.
 But its characterization in Lemma \ref{pi_flem}, which allowed us to work, is a different one.
 Now, let us see how to obtain the characterization in Lemma \ref{pi_flem}.

 The permutation from Lemma \ref{pi_flem} is the unique partially order preserving permutation for $f$ that puts the tuple $\bbf$ into nondecreasing order.
 Without that condition, a permutation that is partially order preserving for $f$, may very well increase disorder.
 In fact, a transposition $\tau_\vk$ is partially order preserving for $f$ if and only if $f(\vk)\ne f(\vk+1)$; this may be $f(\vk)>f(\vk+1)$ (what we want), or $f(\vk)<f(\vk+1)$ (what we do not want).
-To sort that out we define the following:
+To sort that out we define the following: \bdefi Denote by $(j\lcom i)$ a pair $(j,i)$ with $j<i$.
+The number of inversions of $f$ is \beqn{ \inv(f) ~:=~ \#\bCB{(j\lcom i)\colon f(j)>f(i)}. }\eeqn A permutation $\sigma$ is \phantomsectionorder improving for $f$ if $\,\inv(f)-\inv(f\circ\sigma)>0$. \edefi